Age Calculator

 To calculate the age difference between two people, enter each person's date of birth into the calculator with the same target date and compare the results.
 Alternatively, you can use one person's birth date as the 'date of birth' and the other person's birth date as the 'target date' to find the exact difference.
 The result will show you the years, months, and days between the two birth dates.
 For quick estimation, subtract the birth years; for precision, account for the months and days as well, since two people born in the same year may still differ by up to 11 months and 30 days.

 Our calculator shows your total age in days, which reveals some fascinating numbers.
-The average person reaches 10,000 days old at about age 27, and 20,000 days at about age 54.
-Some people celebrate 'day birthdays' — milestones like 5,000, 10,000, or 15,000 days.
+The average person reaches 10,000 days old at about age 27 years and 4 months, and 20,000 days at about age 54 years and 9 months.
+Some people celebrate 'day birthdays' — milestones like 5,000 days (about age 13.7), 10,000 days, 15,000 days (about age 41.1), or 20,000 days.
+The 10,000th day has become increasingly popular as a celebration milestone, with social media posts and even parties marking the occasion.
 Knowing your age in days can also be practically useful: some insurance calculations, medical dosage computations, and scientific studies require age measured in days rather than years.
-It's also a fun conversation starter and gives perspective on the passage of time.
+In neonatal medicine, infant age is tracked in days for the first weeks and months, as developmental changes occur rapidly during this period.
+In epidemiological research, converting age to days provides finer granularity for survival analysis and longitudinal studies.
+For perspective, the average American lifespan of approximately 77.5 years (according to CDC data) translates to about 28,300 days — a number that can provide a powerful sense of perspective about how we choose to spend our time.

 Western zodiac signs are determined by the position of the sun at the time of birth, divided into 12 signs spanning approximately one month each: Aries (Mar 21-Apr 19), Taurus (Apr 20-May 20), Gemini (May 21-Jun 20), Cancer (Jun 21-Jul 22), Leo (Jul 23-Aug 22), Virgo (Aug 23-Sep 22), Libra (Sep 23-Oct 22), Scorpio (Oct 23-Nov 21), Sagittarius (Nov 22-Dec 21), and Capricorn (Dec 22-Jan 19), Aquarius (Jan 20-Feb 18), Pisces (Feb 19-Mar 20).
 Our calculator automatically determines your zodiac sign from your birth date.
 Note that Chinese zodiac follows a 12-year cycle of animals based on the lunar calendar.